First published 5 May 2022 and updated January 2023

 1. You’ve outgrown your current situation

 We change over time.
 What worked for us then, may no longer work now.
-Ie, the job you started 5 years ago, your friendships from when the kids were at nursery, the area you live in… If you recognise you have outgrown your situation, then you might be wondering where to go next.
-Clarify your direction and the steps to take.
+Ie, the job you started 5 years ago, your friendships from when the kids were at nursery, the area you live in… If you recognise you have outgrown your situation, then ask yourself;

 2. You fear others’ judgement